 WTM's costume collection tells the story of everyday fashion and how it has changed over time.
 Our collection is of national importance because it includes homemade, altered and high street 20th century clothes that other museums won’t include.
 It reflects the clothing of real people - the average person on the street.

 At the moment the collection contains limited pieces from the 1980s and 1990s and almost nothing to represent the 2000s!
 Cutting Edge seeks to remedy this.
-The project sees curators from WTM working with a group of students from Shoreham Academy to research, identify and source items that have had the greatest impact on fashion during the 1980s, 1990s and 2000s.
+The project sees curators from WTM working with students from Shoreham Academy and Worthing High School together with participants from Superstar Arts, research, identify and source items that have had the greatest impact on fashion during the 1980s, 1990s and 2000s.
 This includes high street favourites such as Red or Dead, Benetton, Chelsea Girl, Freeman Hardy & Willis, C&A, Ben Sherman, Kangol, Tammy Girl, Warehouse and Diesel, to name a few.

 The Cutting Edge team wants donated items from these decades and the history associated with them - whether it's a photo of the piece being worn, or a story of how the owner came by it.
 We will select a number of donated garments to include in the costume collection.

 The Hunt is On!